NormanDunbar/SuperBASIC-Manual/sphinx/source/C/cvi-pct.rst

 | Location |  BTool                                                            |
 +----------+-------------------------------------------------------------------+

-CVI% is the inverse function of MKI$ and expects a two character long string, being the internal representation of an integer, and then converts this into the actual integer number.
+CVI% is the inverse function of :ref:`mki-dlr` and expects a two character long string, being the internal representation of an integer, and then converts this into the actual integer number.